vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 ## Modern Application Principles and Practices

-Modern Application Development enhances your organization's ability to maintain, plan to build, or modernize existing software products that:
+Modern Application Development improves your organization's ability to maintain, plan to build, or modernize existing software products that: